Kourtney Kardashian And Scott Disick Have Awkward Run-In At Festival?

 According to Hollywood Life, Scott is “crazy jealous” of Younes.
 While Scott Disick seems to be moving past Kourtney and dating someone new all the time, he does not like the fact that Kourtney has seemed to finally move past Scott.
 To add to it, Younes is clearly younger and hotter than Disick, so that adds fuel to the fire.

 While Kourtney is enjoying life with her 24-year-old boyfriend, it looks like Scott is trying to compete with the “younger” theme.
 Disick has recently been seen out with 19-year-old model Lindsay Vrckovnik on Aug.
 15. This came on the heels of Disick being seen out with 19-year-old Bella Thorne.
-Just a guess, but we are thinking that this young lady he brought to the chili festival was probably 19 years old also.
+Just a guess, but we are thinking that this young lady he brought to the chili festival was probably 19 years old, also.

 Scott Disick steps out with mystery girl at chili festival…and nearly runs into Kourtney Kardashian at same event pic.twitter.com/xfLdsk5gS9